Djmcflush/bnbselect/README.md

 TOO MANY CHOICES!
 Give me quality recomendations!

 Have you ever gone on Airbnb and still had 200+ options to choose from even after you put in all your filters?
-What if someone could just go through all the descriptions, reviews, and images to narrow down to options you might ACTUALLY be interested in?
+What if someone could just go through all the descriptions, reviews, and images for you to narrow down the options to ones you might ACTUALLY be interested in?

 **bnbselect** is an autonomous agent who will narrow down airbnb options for you.
 By entering your preferences, bnbselect will remember your information, scrape all the texts and the images, and curate a list of top matches just for you.